MetPX/sarracenia/doc/mirroring_use_case.rst

 Detection Methods: Inotify, Policy, SHIM
 -----------------------------------------

 There is a standard Linux feature known as INOTIFY, which can trigger an event when a file is modified.
 By setting an INOTIFY trigger on every directory in the tree, we can be notified of when any file is modified in the tree.
 This was the initial approach taken.
-It turns out (last January), that INOTIFY is indeed a Linux feature, in that the INOTIFY events only propagate across a single erver.
+It turns out (last January), that INOTIFY is indeed a Linux feature, in that the INOTIFY events only propagate across a single server.
 With a cluster file system like GPFS, one needs to run an INOTIFY monitor on every kernel where files are written.
-So rather than running a single daemon, we were faced with running around several hundred daemons (one per physical node), each monitoring the same set of 10's of millions of files.
+So rather than running a single daemon, we were faced with running several hundred daemons (one per physical node), each monitoring the same set of 10's of millions of files.
 Since the deamons were running on many nodes, the memory use rose into the terabyte range.

 An alternate approach is, instead of running the modification detection at the Linux level, use the file system itself, which is database driven, to indicate which files had been modified.
 The HPC solution's main storage system uses IBM's General Parallel File System, or GPFS.
 Using the *GPFS-policy* method, a query is run against the file system database at as high a rhythm as can be sustained (around five to ten minutes per query.) combined with sr_poll to announce of files modified (and thus eligible for copying.)
+This is completely non-portable, but was expected to be much faster than file tree traversal.

 Over the winter 2016/2017, both of these methods were implemented.
 The Inotify based sr_watch was the fastest method (instantaneous), but the daemons were having stability and memory consumption problems, and they also took too long to startup ( requires an initial tree traversal, which takes the same time as the rsync).
 While slower (taking longer to notice a file was modified), the GPFS policy had *acceptable* performance and was far more reliable than the parallel sr_watch method,and by the spring, with deployment expected for early July 2017, the GPFS policy approach was selected.